KrzakLara/KrzakLara/README.md

 👩🏻‍🎓 Bachelor's at Algebra University College

-✨I excel in web and mobile development, database management, and am passionate about project management
+✨I excel in web, database management, and am passionate about project management

 🤝I thrive on collaboration, continuously seek to challenge myself, and am committed to contributing to impactful projects.